ethereum/pm/Merge/mainnet-readiness.md

 * [x] Discovery [is there actually anything to do here?]
 * [ ] Execution-layer proof of custody
 * [ ] Disaster recovery if invalid chain finalized
+  * [x] EL will perform re-orgs beyond finality but at a potential high sync cost
   * [x] [WIP] Client multiplexers ([link](https://github.com/karalabe/minority), note: doesn't help with DR, but can potentially prevent invalid chains being finalized)
 * [ ] Further threat analysis
     * [ ] Miner attacks